Bringing together sharp minds and technological innovation, Taylor Wessing sits at the cutting-edge of law.

 Sponsorship

-• Tuesday 22 October: Virtual Open Day (London office)
+• Tuesday 21 October: Virtual STEM Open Day

 Webinar Week

-Real estate, infrastructure and energy sector spotlight webinar SQE Essentials: What you need to know
+o Real estate, infrastructure and energy sector spotlight webinar

-Technology, media and communications sector spotlight webinar My journey into law as a STEM student
+o Technology, media and communications sector spotlight webinar

-Life sciences and healthcare sector spotlight webinar Beyond Billables: Embracing culture, training and responsible business
+o Life sciences and healthcare sector spotlight webinar

 First year opportunities

-To apply for our 2025 First Year Scheme, you'll need to be in the first year of your degree (studying any subject) and complete an application form to attend.
+To apply for our 2026 First Year Insight Day, you'll need to be in the first year of your degree (studying any subject) and complete an application form to attend.

 Limitless Year 12 programme

-Applications to Limitless are open to individuals who are in Year 12, have a minimum of seven GCSEs grade 7 or above, and are of Black heritage 'and/or are from a low socio-economic background.
-You'll also need to be free to attend all the monthly sessions and the two in-person work shadowing days in October.
+Applications to Limitless are open to students in Year 12 from low socioeconomic backgrounds and/or Black heritage.
+To take part in the scheme, you must have achieved seven GCSEs at grade 6 and above, including at least a grade 7 in Maths and English.
+You'll also need to be available to attend all the monthly sessions and the two in-person work shadowing days in October 2026.

 Diversity and inclusion